Immigrant health care in the United States: Healthcare providers

 The health care system in the United States is made up of both public and private insurers, with the private sphere generally dominating in providing coverage.
 Despite this, the federal government remains important given its role in determining public health benefits—for instance, Medicaid, the United States health program for families and individuals of low income.

-Following the enactment of PRWORA in 1996, existing gaps in health care coverage between immigrants and citizens have increased significantly.
-PRWORA, in particular, created stricter requirements for immigrants' eligibility for Medicaid and similar federal insurance programs.
+Following the enactment of PRWORA, colloquially known as welfare reform, in 1996, gaps in health care coverage between immigrants and citizens increased significantly.
+PRWORA created stricter requirements for immigrants' eligibility for Medicaid and similar federal insurance programs.
 This legislative move largely shifted responsibility for immigrant health care from the federal government to the state and local levels; as such, its impact varies across states.
 Generally, the provisions of PRWORA prevent immigrants from accessing federal benefits like the State Children's Health Insurance Program (SCHIP) until after they have held lawful permanent residency for five years (except in cases of emergency).
-However, several states have responded by fully funding Medicaid-covered services, thus expanding eligibility; among these include states of Illinois, New York, the District of Columbia, and some counties in California.
+However, several states have responded by fully funding Medicaid-covered services, thus expanding eligibility; among these are Illinois, New York, the District of Columbia, and some counties in California.
 These services differ accordingly, with some providing the same coverage as Medicaid or SCHIP, while others limit coverage to specific categories of immigrants.
 Conversely, other states like Arizona, Colorado, Georgia, and Virginia, have implemented laws that further restrict noncitizens' access to health care.
 Legislation of similar nature include the Deficit Reduction Act of 2005, which requires proof of identity and U.S. citizenship from all those applying for/renewing Medicaid coverage.

-In contrast to PRWORA, the Emergency Medical Treatment and Active Labor Act (EMTALA) of 1985 provides emergency medical care to all, without any requirements of proof of citizenship or residency.
+In contrast to PRWORA, the Emergency Medical Treatment and Active Labor Act (EMTALA) of 1986 mandates that anyone who enters a hospital emergency department be screened and medically stabilized, without any requirements of insurance, proof of citizenship, or residency.
+The right to emergency screening and stabilization under EMTALA is not directly supported by federal funding; uninsured patients receive a bill for their care.
+Those who are unable to pay can be covered under Emergency Medicaid programs in some states, or the care is uncompensated.
+Immigrants are more likely to rely on emergency departments due to lack of access to preventative care.

 In some areas like Washington D.C., uninsured immigrants receive outpatient care from public clinics and community health centers.
 However, the services offered by this type of health care tends to be uneven; for example, specialty services like Pap smears may be offered but not blood pressure tests or follow-up treatments.
 Several municipalities in the United States also offer health care coverage for undocumented immigrants, including Los Angeles County's My Health LA program.

 Immigrant usage of complementary and alternative medicine (CAM) is also comparatively lower than usage by U.S.-born citizens.
 A study by Bilikisu Elewonibi and Rhonda BeLue found that overall CAM usage is more likely with health insurance coverage, the latter of which tends to be less common among immigrants.